The Science of Interviewing:

 How to create an effective structure:

-- Ask the same core questions of every candidate, which allows for meaningful comparison
+- Ask the same core interview questions of every candidate, which allows for meaningful comparison

 - Emphasize past behavior over hypotheticals, since descriptions of real experience are harder to fake and more predictive of future performance